Clemapfel/jluna/docs/manual.md

 ```
 We, again, get a vector of pairs where `.first` is the name, `.second` is the upper type bound of the corresponding field.

+If we actually want the value of a field, we need use `operator[]` on a `jluna::Proxy` that is an instance of that type, not the type itself.

 ### Methods

 (this feature is not yet implemented, until then, use `Base.methods(::Type)`)